2449288/MCA-2022/README.md

 # Week 8

-***Task 1: Find and describe 3 audio tracks relating to your theme**
-- [x] Identify and download 3 music tracks relating to your theme.
-Ideally, these should be different in their sound and style.
+**Task 1: Find and describe 3 audio tracks relating to your theme** *1.
+Identify and download 3 music tracks relating to your theme.
+Ideally, these should be different in their sound and style.*
-- [x] Identify and list (in a table) the most important technical and non-technical metadata associated with each track.*
+*2. Identify and list (in a table) the most important technical and non-technical metadata associated with each track.*

   | Content | Track 1 | Track 2 | Track 3 |
   | :------: | :-----: | :------: | :-------: |